French PM urges action after images of dead migrant toddler

 A source close to French President Francois Hollande said Merkel and Hollande spoke by telephone earlier on Thursday on the subject and that he would make a statement later in the day.

-French Interior Minister Bernard Cazeneuve wrote in France's Liberation newspaper on Wednesday that France had been at the forefront of organizing help for migrants and had already undertaken reforms on asylum rights.
+French Interior Minister Bernard Cazeneuve wrote in France's Liberation newspaper on Wednesday that France had been at the forefront of organising help for migrants and had already undertaken reforms on asylum rights.

 He said more needed to be done, but repeated the French position that the EU would need to act together and that economic migrants should be dissuaded from coming to Europe.